BCLibraries/burns-exhibits/content/andrews-first-exhibit/fourth-style.md

 **Paste-down**

-The paste-down for style IV was a simple, repeating pattern of overlapping “E” and “L” which appear on the spine.
-This 1967 edition of August Strindberg’s *The Red Room* is one example.
-Both examples of Style IV are from Graham Greene’s Library.
+The paste-down for style IV was a simple, repeating pattern of overlapping "E" and "L" which appear on the spine.
+This 1967 edition of August Strindberg's *The Red Room* is one example.
+Both examples of Style IV are from Graham Greene's Library.
 {{% /largefigure %}}

 {{% largefigure src="../The-red-room-PT9813.R6E51967-GREENE'S-LIBRARY-B608499-TITLE.jpg" headline="Venenatis Euismod Tristique" size="medium" %}}